What is Homeshare?

-Homeshare matches someone who needs some help to live independently in their own home (householder) with someone who has a housing need (homesharer).
-In return for low cost accommodation the homesharer provides a minimum of 10 hours of support per week to the householder.
+Homeshare helps people to stay independent in the places they love to live and builds community connections.
+It is a mutually beneficial arrangement with both people having something they need and something to give.
+Homeshare brings two people together to share a home; typically, someone who needs help to live independently in their own home (a householder) is matched with someone who has a housing need (a homesharer).
+In return for affordable accommodation, the homesharer provides around ten hours of support per week to the householder.

-Would you like some extra help at home?
-Find out how you can become a householder.
+Would you or a loved one like some extra help at home?